Exa-Networks/exabgp/README.md

 Multiple versions can be used simultaneously without conflict when ExaBGP is ran from extracted archives, docker, and/or local git repositories.

-Please make sure to remove any non `git master` installations if you are trying the latest master release or are planning to report issues.
-Verify the binary by running `exabgp version` and use exabgp with the option `-d` when reporting issues.
-The `FULL` output of the logs is often required.

 ## Upgrade

 ExaBGP is self-contained and easy to upgrade/downgrade by: